bob-swinkels/KiCad-Project-Skeleton/README.md

 This skeleton provides three different GitHub workflows to process the KiCad files using KiBot.
 These workflows look into the [`~/pcb/kicad_project`](pcb/kicad_project) directory for a KiCad project file and process the KiCad schematic and PCB files with the same name. **Because of this, it is not possible to have multiple KiCad project files in this folder without changing the workflow files.**

+The workflows execute a string replacement:
+- `%%version%%` gets replaces with the git release version number.
+- `%%date%%` gets replaces with the date and time on the schematic and the date (without time) in the PCB files.

+There are various GitHub workflows present:
 - `KiBot - Generate Review Gerbers` - You can run this action manually to generate generic Gerber files for review.
 - `KiBot - Generate Schematic Outputs` - You can run this action manually to gerarate pdf files of schematic and save the BOM as a CSV so you can import it in OctoPart.
 - `KiBot - Release` - Runs when you create a GitHub release and automatically exports Gerber and assembly files for JLCPCB, a PDF file of the schematic, a CSV file of the BOM that you can import in OctoPart, an interactive HTML BOM, and a 3D-model (STEP) of the board.